abiyfantaye/DFSR/README.md

 ## Running Example

-The directory `example/openTerrain` contains a simulation case configured for large-eddy simulaton an open terrain condition
+The directory `example/openTerrain` contains a simulation case configured for LES with open terrain condition